Busy Bee Cafe (Ventura, CA)

 While on the 8-hour drive from Carlsbad to San Fransico, we decided to stop at the Busy Bee Cafe in Downtown Ventura.
 By the name, you obviously think, cafe, not a diner.
 But instead, it’s one of the most decorated diners out there.
 If there is anything I learned while going to diners in California, is the decorations and atmosphere is usually at the top.

 The Busy Bee Cafe is located in downtown Ventura.
 The walkable downtown is beautiful with plenty of parking.
-The outside appears to be a little cafe with a retro “time to eat” clock at the top.
+The outside of the Busy Bee Cafe appears to be a little cafe with a retro “time to eat” clock at the top.

-The inside is as retro as it gets.
+The inside of the Busy Bee Cafe is as retro as it gets.
 There is a full-length bar, tables, and booths.
 Everything is chrome with red booths, coat racks, and vintage signs all across the restaurant.

 The coffee was brewed hot and fresh, and the waitress refilled it multiple times.
 I have no complaints.
 One unique addition was the multiple coffee mate creamers at the table.
 There were several single-serve flavors including Irish cream french vanilla.

-The Busy Bee Cafe serves everything at all times.
+The Busy Bee Cafe menu serves everything at all times.
 If you want pork chops at 6 am…go for it.
 Breakfast for lunch?
 Go for it.
-There are plenty of blue plate specials as well.
+The Busy Bee Cafe menu has plenty of blue plate specials as well.
 I decided to order the farmers omelet with their famous biscuit and gravy.
 Growing up, I loved good biscuits and gravy.
 It was my favorite!

-Without reading the menu, I would expect the Farmers Omelet to have every vegetable imaginable.
+Without reading the Busy Bee Cafe menu, I would expect the Farmers Omelet to have every vegetable imaginable.
 The Famers omelet actually had all of the proteins available!
 It was cooked well.

 We saw many of the wait staff including the manager.
 The employees worked as a team which was cool.
 The food came out quickly, and I have no complaints.